 Put on your hiking shoes and get ready for a beautiful display of color from the desert this spring.
-Here are the best places in Phoenix to see the desert wildflowers.

 For more up-to-date information about wildflower blooms around Phoenix visit the Desert Botanical Garden's Wildflower Tracking site, which is active in March and April.